MaikeMorrison/personal-website/content/home/experience.md

   date_start = "2019-05-01"
   date_end = "2019-07-01"
   description = """
-  As part of the UCSF Summer Research Training Program, I worked with Dr. John Witte, Dr. Linda Kachuri, and Dr. Sarah Rashink to conduct genome-wide association studies of immune response strength to 22 distinct antigens.
+  As part of the [UCSF Summer Research Training Program]{https://graduate.ucsf.edu/srtp} and the [Amgen Scholars Program]{https://amgenscholars.com/}, I worked with Dr. John Witte, Dr. Linda Kachuri, and Dr. Sarah Rashink to conduct genome-wide association studies of immune response strength to 22 distinct antigens.

   We identified many interesting and novel single-nucleotide polymorphisms that are implicated in immune response variability.

+  This work is part of a manuscript, "The landscape of host genetic factors involved in infection to common viruses and SARS-CoV-2" which is currently a pre-print on medRxiv.
+[Link here!]{https://doi.org/10.1101/2020.05.01.20088054}
   """

 [[experience]]